EHRI/rspub-gui/docs/rst/rsgui.glossary.rst

             `Linux and Unix scp command <http://www.computerhope.com/unix/scp.htm>`_

     set of resources
-        "A collection of resources that is made available for :term:`synchronization` by a :term:`source`\.
+        "A collection of :term:`resource`\ s that is made available for :term:`synchronization` by a :term:`Source`\.
-        A source may expose one or more such collections and support distinct ResourceSync capabilities for each.
+        A :term:`Source` may expose one or more such collections and support distinct ResourceSync capabilities for each.
-        Individual resources may be included in more than one set of resources"
+        Individual :term:`resource`\ s may be included in more than one set of :term:`resource`\ s"

         -- ResourceSync Framework Specification